Should I buy Bitcoin?

 Big institutional money is moving in

-Finally, the big fish are starting to get increasingly interested in Bitcoin.
+Finally, big investors all around the world are starting to get increasingly interested in Bitcoin.

 Many speculate that this is not only due to quickly growing adoption but mainly due to global economic uncertainty and fear due to the outlandish amount of debt that is the foundation of the fiat money system.